mikebronner/laravel-governor/CONTRIBUTING.md

 ### Before You Start
 Before you start, please make sure that you are aware of, and agree to, the following conditions of contribution:

-* By making a contribution to **Bones | Keeper**, you accept that you are granting copyright ownership for that contribution to GeneaLabs, LLC.
+* By making a contribution to **Governor for Laravel**, you accept that you are granting copyright ownership for that contribution to GeneaLabs, LLC.
 In countries where copyright reassignment is not permitted, you grant GeneaLabs a perpetual, non-exclusive licence to use your contribution in any way and for any purpose.
-* By making a contribution to **Bones | Keeper**, you accept that your code will be released under the open-source MIT License.
+* By making a contribution to **Governor for Laravel**, you accept that your code will be released under the open-source MIT License.

-GeneaLabs is commited to providing **Bones | Keeper** as a free and open-source project in an effort to give back to the community.
+GeneaLabs is commited to providing **Governor for Laravel** as a free and open-source project in an effort to give back to the community.

 ### The Contribution Process